thejpster/monotron/README.md

 ### PS/2 Keyboard

-PS/2 keyboard support sort of worked, but wasn't reliable so it's currently missing.
-When complete, it will use the [pc-keyboard](https://github.com/thejpster/pc-keyboard) crate.
-Any UK 102-key or 105-key keyboard should work - support for other layouts welcome as a PR!

-The pinout will probably be:

-* +CLK: PB2
-* +DATA: PE0
-* Ground: GND
-* Vcc: 5V

-PS/2 keyboards have 5V I/O. It's specified as open-collector but keyboards sometimes contain internal pull-up resistors to 5V.
-All of the LM4F120/TM4C123 I/O pins are 5V tolerant when in input mode (except PB0, PB1, PD4, PD5).
-You should probably add a 10k pull-up resistor to 5V on both +CLK and +DATA just in case your keyboard hasn't got one.

-Monotron currently doesn't support talking back to the keyboard (e.g. to turn the SCROLL, NUM and CAPS-LOCK lights on)- to do so would probably require more robust interface circuitry.
+The initial PS/2 keyboard support sort of worked, but wasn't reliable so took it out again.
+The fundamental problem was that it's really hard to sample a 10 to 15 kHz incoming synchronous signal without using SPI slave peripheral (they're all in use) and while bit-bashing timing-critical video signals at 20 MHz.

+On the [Monotron PCB](#monotron-pcb) I work around this issue by adding an Atmel AtMega48 microcontroller as an I/O expander, connected to [UART](#uart)
+7. Look in the [`avr_kb`](./avr_kb) folder for more information.

-### SD/MMC
+### SD Card

 You can load programs and data from an SD card, from the first Primary MBR (standard old-style MS-DOS) partition, formatted as either FAT16 or FAT32.
-Use a standard SD/MMC breakout adaptor, connected up as follows:
+Use a standard SD Card SPI breakout adaptor, connected up as follows:

 * CLK: PA2
 * CS: PA3
-* MISO: PA4
+* MISO/DO: PA4
-* MOSI: PA5
+* MOSI/DI: PA5
 * Ground: GND
 * Vcc: 3.3V

+SD cards operate at 3.3v so no level shifters are required, but many cards will require a 47k pull-up to 3.3v on all four data pins.
+If you don't use these pull-ups, the pins float while the Monotron is booting, and these fluctuations may upset the SD card, giving you random timeouts and other spurious effects.
+Some cards tolerate this better than others, so YMMV.
+If in doubt, just add the pull-ups (they're missing on rev 0.7.0 of the PCB, but will be on 0.8.0+).

-SD cards operate at 3.3v so no level shifters are required.
-Use the `mount` command to scan the disk, then `dir` to show the root directory contents, and the `dload`, `ddump` and `dpage` commands to load, hex-dump and print files to the screen.
+On the console you use the `mount` command to scan the disk, then `dir` to show the root directory contents.
+You can also `dload`, `ddump` and `dpage` commands to load, hex-dump and print files to the screen.
+A program loaded with `dload` can then be executed with the `run` command.

 ### I2C

-One day I might add I2C support for reading simple sensors or real-time clocks.
+The [Monotron PCB](#monotron-pcb) has an I2C expansion header connected to `I2C1`.
+The PCB can also optionally be fitted with an MCP7940N battery-backed real time clock chip.
+Driver support for this chip is TBC.

+The PCB pulls-up the I2C bus to 5V, but the TM4C123 is 5V tolerant and runs the I2C pins in open-drain mode.

+## Monotron PCB

+There's now a PCB!
+It features:

+* 2x20 pin headers, to mate with the TM4C123 Launchpad (other Launchpads like the TM4C129 have not been tested and probably won't work)
+* 5V power jack (2.1mm barrel jack, centre +ve)
+* DE15HD VGA port
+* DE9M Atari joystick port
+* SD Card slot
+* 3.5mm stereo line out
+* DE9M RS-232 port
+* 2.54mm (100 mil) jumpers to disconnect the RS232 driver and allow you to connect a 3.3v FTDI type TTL serial cable instead.
+* MIDI In, Out and Through ports with opto-isolation
+* 4-pin 2.54mm pitch (100 mil) I2C expansion header (GND, 5V, SDA, SCL)
+* Microchip MCP7940N I2C Real-Time Clock with battery back-up
+* AtMega48 microcontroller, controlling:
+  * DB25F IBM PC style parallel printer port
+  * PS/2 Keyboard port
+  * PS/2 Mouse port

+See the [pcb](./pcb) folder for Kicad files, Gerbers and PDF Schematics.
+If you want to buy a PCB (with or without a kit of parts) send a message to
+@therealjpster on Twitter, or via my Github e-mail.
+Rev 0.7.0 has some rough edges, but we're working on it.

 ## Running